 For this session, delegates formed groups in key stakeholder areas – education, industry and research – and worked together to outline how their stakeholder area would move forward turning the six opportunities outlined in the Decadal Plan into actions.

-Following the group work, Dr Ros Dubs FTSE from the Australian Academy of Science chaired a Defining first steps panel made up of: Meg Brighton, ACT Education Directorate – representing the Education discussions; Emma Burrows, The Florey Institute – representing the Research discussions; and Rachel Nicholls, Arup Group – representing the Industry discussions.
+Following the group work, Dr Ros Dubs FTSE from the Australian Academy of Technology and Engineering chaired a Defining first steps panel made up of: Meg Brighton, ACT Education Directorate – representing the Education discussions; Emma Burrows, The Florey Institute – representing the Research discussions; and Rachel Nicholls, Arup Group – representing the Industry discussions.

 Equity needs to be core, students need to be centre